Beyond Kimchi: History, Culture, and Everyday Life in Korea

 In stock

-Renowned orientalist Andrei Lankov describes how daily life in Korea has changed over the past few centuries, which for this country have been a time of tumultuous events and gigantic changes.
+Renowned orientalist Andrei Lankov describes how everyday life in Korea has changed over the past few centuries, which have been a time of turbulent events and enormous changes for this country.

 See also: